nodemcu/nodemcu-firmware/docs/modules/console.md

 easily upload files to NodeMCU via this module.
 The script may also be used as inspiration for integrating such functionality into IDEs.

+If using a SoC with USB CDC-ACM as the console, consider increasing the receive buffer from the default.
+This type of console is quite prone to overflows, and increasing the receive buffer helps mitigate (but not completely resolve) that.
+Look for `Component config -> ESP system settings ->  Size of USB CDC RX buffer` in the menuconfig (`ESP_CONSOLE_USB_CDC_RX_BUF_SIZE` in sdkconfig).
+Increasing this value from the default 64 to 512 makes it match what is typically used for a UART console.
+Some utilities and IDEs may have their own minimum requirements for the receive buffer.

 ## console.on()

 Used to register or deregister a callback function to handle console events.